What are the Global Goals?

 Plan International’s advocacy focused on ensuring that the Goals truly represented and measured the lived realities of those on the margins.
 The 4 issues we lobbied for are:

 - the meaningful participation of young people in decision-making and accountability

 - child protection

-We also advocated for explicit recognition of the role girls, boys and young people must play in the SDGs, and we are calling for robust mechanisms to rigorously track implementation of the 17 SDGs if they are to transform the lives of millions of children as promised.
+We also advocated for explicit recognition of the role girls, boys and young people must play in the Global Goals, and we are calling for robust mechanisms to rigorously track implementation of the 17 Goals if they are to transform the lives of millions of children as promised.

-Among those left behind by the MDGs is the critical demographic of adolescent girls, whom we know from decades of research are important to any effort to achieve sustainable development.
-Recent studies have shown that the discrimination and marginalisation faced by many adolescent girls results from the intersecting identities they hold as young people, females, and a multitude of other variables including ethnicity, disability, location and orientation.
+Among those left behind by the MDGs is the critical demographic of adolescent girls, who are central to any effort to achieve sustainable development.
+Our Counting the Invisible research shows that the discrimination and marginalisation faced by many adolescent girls results from the intersecting identities they hold as young people, females, and a multitude of other variables including ethnicity, disability, location and orientation.